weibeld/anki-japanese/README.md

 ## KanjiAPI data

-Kanji data (readings, meanings, JLPT level, etc.) is obtained from <https://kanjiapi.dev/>:
+Kanji data (readings, meanings, JLPT level, etc.) is obtained from [KanjiAPI](https://kanjiapi.dev/):

 - Base URL: <https://kanjiapi.dev/v1/kanji/>
   - Example: <https://kanjiapi.dev/v1/kanji/日>
 - Full data: <https://kanjiapi.dev/kanjiapi_full.zip>

-A static copy of the full API data is stored in the [media folder](https://docs.ankiweb.net/files.html#file-locations), split into individual files for each kanji.
+The data is used by storing a static copy of the full API data (split into individual files per kanji) in the [media folder](https://docs.ankiweb.net/files.html#file-locations).

-### Full data format
+### Data format

+The format of the downloadable full API data (see above) is as follows:

 ```json
 {